Selbi182/SpotifyDiscoveryBot/README.md

 ```
 http://localhost:8182/login-callback
 ```
-Finally open the file `config/spotifybot.properties` and enter the *Client ID* and *Client Secret* that was given to you when you created the Spotify Developer App:
+Finally, open the file `config/spotifybot.properties` and enter the *Client ID* and *Client Secret* that was given to you when you created the Spotify Developer App:
 ```
 client_id = jwi7hg...
 client_secret = hdow93...